 You may find it helpful to print out these questions and bring them with you to your next doctor’s visit.

-- Do I have any active disease (other metastases) outside of my central nervous system?
+Do I have active disease in my brain?

 Is the disease outside of my brain controlled?